Integrated Cost and Schedule Risk Analysis

 - Prepare a post-mitigation report.

-Experience has shown that project managements and sponsoring organizations gain insight into their projects, improve the possibility of project success, and experience fewer costly surprises if they conduct risk analyses periodically throughout project planning, engineering, procurement, execution, and commissioning.
+Experience has shown that project management and sponsoring organizations gain insight into their projects, improve the possibility of project success, and experience fewer costly surprises if they conduct schedule risk analyses periodically throughout project planning, engineering, procurement, execution, and commissioning.

 About the Authors